atmajs/cronbee/readme.md

 1. We can start commands from `./node_modules/.bin/` directory, so you can use just the command name.

-2. Output all std output to a file by appending `>> /path/to/logfile.log 2>&1` to you cron command.
+2. Output all std output to a file by appending `>> /path/to/logfile.log 2>&1` to you task command.

 🏁